~~~~ This is Page 12 ~~~~

-She was the daughter of the king of Denmark, sister of the kings of Greece and of Denmark, and of the Empress of Russia.
+She was the daughter of the king of Denmark, sister of the king of Greece and of the Empress of Russia, and the Crown Princess of Hanover.

 She inherited progressive deafness from a growing-deaf mother (who later became the Queen of Denmark).

-Alexandra was functionally deaf by her teens, and profoundly deaf in her 20's (and blind when elderly).
+Alexandra was functionally deaf by her teens, and profoundly deaf in her 20's and blind when elderly-- she died in 1925).
 Prior to Alexandra's marriage to the King (then the Prince of Wales), and at her first meeting with his mother, Queen Victoria, the Queen said of her:

 "Alas, Princess Alexandra is deaf and everyone observes it,

 However, she became a perpetual favorite of the queen, and was said to have taught Victoria to finger-spell.

 An impressive captioned video from the UK related to Alexandra, can be seen through this link.
 It is in British Sign Language and is English--captioned.

 This beauty, born deaf, was Victoria Alice Elizabeth Julia Marie, The Princess of Battenberg (d.
 1969).
 In this painting at about age 37, she is Her Royal Highness, Princess "Andrew" of Greece and Denmark (she acquired her husband's first name by custom).
 She communicated mostly by lipreading, and could lipread several lanhuages

 Her convoluted life is most interesting and can be read about here: